FOR HEALTH PROVIDERS

 What is this tool?

-The HIV Window Period Table of Probabilities tool was developed to help clinicians doing pre-test counseling with patients who may have been exposed to HIV.
+The HIV Window Period Table of Probabilities tool was developed to help clinicians doing HIV pre-test discussion with individuals who may have been exposed to HIV.

-The tool should be used when a patient can give an approximate date of when they were potentially exposed to HIV.
-It is not useful for patients who have unprotected sex or other higher risk sexual activities on a regular basis.
+The tool should be used when an individual can give an approximate date of when they were potentially exposed to HIV.
+It is less useful for people who do not know when a possible exposure may have occurred.

 More information can be found about the development of the tool here.Read Less ⌃

-HIV testing in BC usually starts with a 4th generation test that looks for antibodies and the p24 antigen in the blood.
-If this test is reactive, additional confirmatory testing is done, including Western Blot or Nucleic Acid Amplification Testing (NAAT).
+Most HIV testing in British Columbia starts with a 4th generation test that looks for both HIV antibodies and p 24 antigens (HIV proteins) in the blood.
+If this test is reactive (positive), additional confirmatory testing is done.Read More ⌄

 How to use the calculator

-Example: Harry is a gay man in a relationship with an HIV positive partner.
+Example: Harry is in a relationship with an HIV positive partner.
 He and his partner usually use condoms during sex, but one night they had unprotected anal sex, with Harry on the bottom.
 Harry estimates that this happened about two weeks (14 days) before.
-His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result.
+His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result (the test will not detect HIV even if HIV is present).
 They decide to do it anyway, with the plan to retest at 4 weeks if the first test is negative.Read Less ⌃

 - Taylor D, Durigon M, Davis H, Archibald C, Konrad B, Coombs D, Gilbert M, Cook D, Krajden M, Wong T, Ogilvie G. Probability of a false negative HIV antibody test result during the window period: a tool for pre- and post-test counseling.
 Int J STD AIDS.
 2014 Jul 16.